percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/advanced/encrypted_innodb_tablespace_backups.rst

 .. note::

-   `xtrabackup --apply-log-only` should be used when merging all incrementals except the last one.
+   `xtrabackup --apply-log-only` should be used when merging each incremental backup except the last one.
 That's why the previous line doesn't contain `xtrabackup --apply-log-only`.
 Even if the `xtrabackup --apply-log-only` were used on the last step, backup would still be consistent but in that case server would perform the rollback